composer. sound artist.

 Her works have been performed and exhibited internationally, including at Ars Electronica Forum Wallis (CH), University of Birmingham (UK), The Barber Institute of Fine Arts (UK), 5to Festival de Música Electroacústica (CL), BEAST FEaST (UK), SEAMUS (USA), CEMI circles (USA), EMAS (UK), Festival Ecos Urbanos (MEX), BULO (UK), RMA (UK), SPECTRA (CO), NYCEMF (USA), Birmingham Hippodrome (UK), Audior Acusmonium (ITL), Sound-Image Colloquium (UK), Delian Academy of New Music (GD), Noisefloor Festival (UK), [ ex_nihilo ] (MEX), MAtera INtermedia (ITL), Sound Junction (UK), Musica Electronic Nova (PL) and Electric Spring (UK).

-Emma is currently a member of BEER (Birmingham Electroacoustic Ensemble for Research) and has developed skills in live-coding and laptop ensemble performance.
 She has compositions released with labels Urban Arts Belin, Sonos Localia and Obs.

 - 2020: Abstracted Objects received a special mention in the Concours biennal de composition acousmatique Métamorphoses 2020

 - 2019: Awarded first prize in the L’espace du son 2019 international spatialisation competition by Influx (Musiques & Recherches)

 - 2019: Distorted Illusions selected for Ars Electronica Forum Wallis 2019

 - 2018: Cultural Engagement Award 2019 by Midlands3Cities Doctoral Training Partnership